n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Schedule trigger
+title: Schedule Trigger node documentation
-description: Documentation for the Schedule trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Schedule Trigger node in n8n.
+Follow technical documentation to integrate Schedule Trigger node into your workflows.
 contentType: integration
 priority: critical
 ---

-# Schedule trigger
+# Schedule Trigger node

-Use the Schedule trigger node to run workflows at fixed intervals and times.
+Use the Schedule Trigger node to run workflows at fixed intervals and times.
 This works in a similar way to the Cron software utility in Unix-like systems.

 /// note | You must activate the workflow
 If a workflow uses the Schedule node as a trigger, make sure that you save and activate the workflow.